 At times Sebastian's dominance was reminiscent of that of his countryman, Michael Schumacher, and similarly his success - and perceived arrogance - was not appreciated by the fans or media.
 Indeed, at a number of events the German was booed during the podium ceremony, many putting this down to his actions in Malaysia.
 Though he initially laughed off the booing he later admitted that it had hurt him.
 "It's very difficult for me personally, to receive boos, even though you haven't done anything wrong," he said.

-For 2014, Sebastian is joined by another Australian, the ever smiling Daniel Ricciardo.
-Whether the German is able to break the Aussie's spirit, or whether Daniel will be able to assert himself within the team, remains to be seen.
+For 2014, Sebastian was joined by another Australian, the ever smiling Daniel Ricciardo.
+In the wake of the German's domination, certainly in 2013, coupled with the manner in which he had seen off Webber it remained to be seen whether Sebastian would break Ricciardo's spirit, or whether the Australian would be able to assert himself within the team.